3P's lessons plans

 Greetings and Farewwells Resource

-This resource is for teaching starters or Elementary English Language Learners.
+This resource (Greetings and Farewells ESL Activities for Elementary Students) is for teaching starters or Elementary English Language Learners.
 It comes with flashcards, small cards, worksheets and a flap book with a focus on promoting communicate language.

 Find it by clicking here: https://www.teacherspayteachers.com/Product/Greetings-Unit-for-Elementary-English-Language-Learners-9663484